afxdub/Add-TscTicketAssigneeEmail/README.md

 USAGE

-The script require four arguments:
+The script requires four arguments:

   -userName: The Tenable.SC user name of the user you want to add the email alert for.

   -accessKey: Your Tenable.SC API access key

   -secretKey: Your Tenable.SC API secret key

   -baseURL: The base URL for your installation of Tenable.SC

 EXAMPLE